leon4rd/test/README.md

-## Sore throats are a pain in the neck!
+## Why did the scarecrow win an award?
+Because he was outstanding in his field.